Inside Prince Harry's Relationship With William's Children

 Harry doesn't mind being behind his niece and nephews in the line of succession

 With all that said, Levin questioned him about his position in the royal line of succession.
-Once third — after his father, now King Charles III, and his brother, Prince William — Harry began to drop in the ranks as his brother started having children.
-While some may think that this would upset a royal, Harry had nothing but good things to say about Prince George and Princess Charlotte (Prince Louis wasn't around then), and his distance from the crown.
+After his brother, Prince William, started having children of his own, Harry began to drop in the ranks.
+While some may think this would upset a royal, Harry had nothing but good things to say about Prince George and Princess Charlotte (Prince Louis wasn't around then), and his distance from the crown.

 Harry was out of the country when Charlotte was born